Finance and support

 The Ben Ogden Memorial Travel Fund

 This fund was set up in memory of a Law graduate, Ben Ogden, who read Law with German at Hertford between 2004 and 2008.
-The fund provides support for a Hertford student (or students) participating in a project involving pro bono activities abroad, with a preference for legal pro bono activity.
+The fund provides support for a Hertford Law student (or students) participating in a project involving pro bono activities in the UK or abroad, with a preference for legal pro bono activity.

 Summer Research Studentships